sukiennikk/todo-list-react/README.md

 ## Updates

-Search bar and tasks details page added!
+Search bar, author page and tasks details page added!
 See more in demo.

 ## Demo